wacncontent/CustomizeTool/removeCommentOutput/articles/automation/automation-dsc-onboarding.md

 ### Azure Resource Manager templates

 Azure virtual machines can be deployed and onboarded to Azure Automation DSC via Azure Resource Manager templates.
 See [Configure a VM via DSC extension and Azure Automation DSC](http://azure.microsoft.com/documentation/templates/dsc-extension-azure-automation-pullserver/) for an example template that onboards an existing VM to Azure Automation DSC.
-To find the registration key and registration URL taken as input in this template, see the [Secure registration](#Secure-registration) section below.
+To find the registration key and registration URL taken as input in this template, see the [**Secure registration**](#secure-registration) section below.

 ### PowerShell

-The [Register-AzureAutomationDscNode](https://msdn.microsoft.com/zh-cn/library/mt244097.aspx?f=255&MSPPError=-2147217396) cmdlet can be used to onboard virtual machines in the Azure preview portal via PowerShell.
+The [Register-AzureRmAutomationDscNode](https://msdn.microsoft.com/zh-cn/library/mt603833.aspx) cmdlet can be used to onboard virtual machines in the Azure preview portal via PowerShell.

-#### Physical / virtual Windows machines on-premises, or in a cloud other than Azure
+## Physical / virtual Windows machines on-premises, or in a cloud other than Azure

 On-premises Windows machines and Windows machines in non-Azure clouds (such as Amazon Web Services) can also be onboarded to Azure Automation DSC, as long as they have outbound access to the internet, via a few simple steps: